docker/docs/docker-for-mac/index.md

 a reset to factory defaults (which would cause you to lose settings).

-* **Reset to factory defaults** - Choose this option to reset all options on Docker for Mac to its initial state, the same as when it was first installed.
+* **Reset to factory defaults** - Choose this option to reset all options on Docker Desktop for Mac to its initial state, the same as when it was first installed.

-  * **Uninstall** - Choose this option to remove Docker for Mac from your system.
+  * **Uninstall** - Choose this option to remove Docker Desktop for Mac from your system.

-> Uninstall Docker for Mac from the commandline
+> Uninstall Docker Desktop for Mac from the commandline
 >
 > To uninstall Docker from Mac from a terminal, run: `<DockerforMacPath> --uninstall`.
 > If your instance is installed in the default location, this command provides a